The Mousetrap Tickets - St Martin's Theatre

 Do They Ever Discount Tickets To The Mousetrap?

-Despite being the longest-running production in the world you may find it surprising that discount tickets to The Mousetrap are very rarely found online, or indeed anywhere else!
-There is still good demand for this incredible theatrical experience and the producers generally make a point of selling tickets at face value even to official agents which can mean that most online sales will usually feature a booking fee.
-Despite the lack of official discounts however, there is still value to be had for this show and cheap tickets can usually be found in the upper circle or on the sides of both the stalls and dress circle sections.
+Despite being the longest-running theatrical production in the world, discount tickets to The Mousetrap are rarely found online and there is still strong demand for this nerve-shredding production.
+Producers generally make a point of selling tickets at face value (including to official agents) so most online sales will feature a booking fee.
+Despite the lack of official discounts however, there is still good value available, and cheap tickets can be found in the upper circle or on the sides of the stalls and dress circle.

 How Can I Buy Cheap Tickets To The Mousetrap?

-When looking to find maximum value and cheap tickets to The Mousetrap, it is usually best to check midweek performances during the quieter off-peak periods such as November, January, and February where the prices can often come down due to lack of general footfall in the West End.
-The weeks that follow from school holidays are particularly good for finding a downward movement in ticket prices and locating bargains.
+When looking for maximum value and cheap tickets it is usually best to check midweek performances during the quieter off-peak periods such as November, January, and February where the prices can often come down in the West End due to lack of general footfall.
+The weeks that follow school holidays are also usually good for reduced prices and locating bargains.

 Should I Avoid Upper Circle Tickets To The Mousetrap?

-The St Martin's Theatre is a very small and intimate venue and features very few seats that have a restriction to the view.
-The upper circle seats can offer good value and often cheap options to the consumer, as the difference in the price for tickets to The Mousetrap between the upper circle and the stalls and dress circle sections can be quite substantial, especially during peak periods and on weekends.
-It is always advisable to check the seating plan before purchase, but as there are two separate price bands in the upper circle as well, these can also come with a difference in the price of up to 30% so there is very often good value to be found in the cheaper option if you look.
+The St Martin's Theatre is a small and intimate venue with very few seats featuring restrictions to the view.
+Upper circle seats can offer good value and often cheaper options for consumers as the price difference between the upper circle and the other sections can be substantial, especially during peak periods and weekends.
+It is advisable to check the seating plan before purchase as there are two price bands in the upper circle.
+These can also feature a price differential of up to 30% so there is often good value in the cheaper option.

 Where In The Theatre Are The Best Tickets To The Mousetrap Found?

-Due to the small size of the theatre, there are not too many 'bad' seats, especially in the stalls and dress circle sections.
-For people looking for a bit of legroom, the seats in row G of the stalls offer a good solution as there is a corridor located in front which also pretty much guarantees a perfect view of the stage.
-The centre section of the dress circle also offers pretty much a perfect view although there are a few seats towards the sides in this section that are a little cramped.
-It is recommended that patrons always check the seating plan before booking tickets to The Mousetrap as there may be large differences in price between the price bands that can offer up big savings, especially during quiet weeks.
+Due to the small size of the theatre, there are not many 'bad' seats, especially in the stalls and dress circle.
+For people needing extra legroom, the seats located in row G of the stalls offer a good solution as the corridor in front pretty much guarantees a perfect view of the stage.
+The middle section of the dress circle also has excellent views, although there are a few seats towards the sides in this section that can be a little cramped.
+It is recommended that patrons check the seating plan before booking tickets as the different price bands can offer substantial savings, especially during quiet weeks.

 How Long Has The Mousetrap Been Playing In London?

-The Mousetrap is the world's longest-running production and first opened to the public at the Theatre Royal in Nottingham on October 6th, 1952 before embarking on a UK tour.
-The play opened in the West End at the Ambassadors Theatre on November 25th, 1952 where it stayed for 22 years before finding its current home at the St Martin's Theatre where it is still the resident production.
+The Mousetrap is the world's longest-running theatrical production.
+The play opened to the public at the Theatre Royal in Nottingham on October 6th, 1952 before embarking on a UK tour before opening in the West End at the Ambassadors Theatre on November 25th, 1952 where it showcased for 22 years before finding its current home at the St Martin's Theatre.

 Are Any Of The Original Cast Still In The Show?

-Bizarrely yes!
-Derek Guyler, who sadly passed away in 1999 still provides the pre-recorded voice of the newsreader in act one.
-There is also another survivor from the opening night in the shape of the clock in the main hall that sits above the fireplace.
+Bizarrely YES!
+Derek Guyler, who sadly passed away in 1999 still provides the pre-recorded voice of the newsreader in act-one.
+There is another survivor from the opening night in the shape of the clock in the main hall that sits above the fireplace.

 The Play Was Written As A Gift To Queen Mary!

-To celebrate her 80th birthday in 1947 the queen consort was offered a birthday gift of her choice by the BBC which resulted in a request for a new play from Agatha Christie.
-A short 30-minute radio drama entitled 'Three Blind Mice' was the result which after a few rewrites resulted in a stage play that would open at the Nottingham Play House under the new name of The Mousetrap 5 years later.
-The rest as they say.....is history!
+To celebrate her 80th birthday in 1947, the Queen Consort was offered a birthday gift of her choice by the BBC, resulting in a request for a new play from Agatha Christie.
+A short 30-minute radio drama entitled 'Three Blind Mice' was the result, which, after a few rewrites, resulted in a stage play that would open at the Nottingham Play House 5 years later under the new name of The Mousetrap.
+The rest, as they say.....is history!

 Is There A Movie Version Of The Mousetrap?